Hint: it’s not what you think

 The Desperado wants people to know, like and trust them right now, but without doing all of the work.
 Often, they are not prepared to listen first

-Just popping up and throwing some content around because you have a gig to promote is not going to get the long-term results you are after.
+Just popping in and throwing some content around because you have a gig to promote is not going to get the long-term results you are after.

 What I would do